yahoojapan/hosted-danger/docs/example_of_dangerfile.md

 # More Use Cases

-Use can use danger as usual unless it accesses to the source codes or build products.
+You can use danger as usual unless it accesses to the source codes or build products.
 Here we show some examples of other use cases.

 The reference of original danger is [here](https://danger.systems/reference.html).